Perhaps you’re just completing your dream house and outdoor space, or maybe you’ve been sitting inside dreaming about finishing it for years.

 A. Consider making it stand alone – if you make the fire part of your house construction you will need to think about building permits, design, the cost of a firebox and the complication of building it into the structure.
 Keeping it stand alone removes most of those complications.
 You can still push it through a roof structure and we can provide specifications on how to best do that.

-From our end, we work hard to keep our outdoor fires as cost effective as possible.
+From our end, we work hard to keep our outdoor fireplaces as cost effective as possible.
 This is something our increasing scale has helped us achieve, we’re also in the process of setting up manufacture in Cromwell to reduce the freight costs into that part of the country.
-We are pleased to say that our fires (ranging in price from $3,695 to $5,995) are considerably cheaper then an outdoor setting or a spa pool.
+We are pleased to say that our outdoor fireplaces (ranging in price from $3,695 to $5,995) are considerably cheaper than an outdoor setting or a spa pool.
 Yes there are additional costs, such as freight and install, but the overall investment is still relatively low compared to other outdoor products.

 Tip #4: Install something you can cook on, not an ‘open fire’

 We believe being able to cook outside is the key to entertaining outside well.
 Some take it further and add running water and a sink or benches (all of which we can customise for you), but really, adding the ability to cook outside is enough for most.
 However, there is another benefit that cooking provides;

 Clean air rules in some parts of NZ are changing, and for some an ‘open fire’ is not really an option anymore.
 Fortunately however, New Zealand officials haven’t gone as far as making it illegal to cook outside, and we doubt they ever will.
 Outdoor cooking is what a Flare Fire is all about…you can call your Flare Fire a wood burning BBQ, a Braai, a food fired smoker, whatever suits your style…it’s exactly what it is.